Best shooting gilets: overs or unders - The Field

 Smart, stylish and entirely practical, gilets are the perfect defence against the vagaries of the British climate – no jacket required

 Need some style inspiration for the season?
 Take a sartorial lesson from David Beckham, who looks effortlessly stylish in the line.
 Find out which gilet Mr Beckham opts for, read dress like David Beckham in the field.
+(You might also like to read The Field’s guide to the best gumboots.)

 BEST SHOOTING GILETS

 There was a time when the heady hues of scarlet, cherry, ruby and claret coloured the countryside, when red strides strode around the Game Fair, Burghley, point-to-points and race meetings.
 But as vermillion lost out to lime green and sky blue, the Schöffel gilet slipped into the vacuum.
 Ruddy faces gave up matching slacks and zipped up their fleeces.
+(Read our guide to the perfect corduroy trousers.)

 In a swift online poll, voters opted for the Schöffel by a furlong (its design, quality, colours and style make it thoroughly popular both on and off the field).
 But the field boasts a number of great alternatives, too.
 From quilting (most of us of a certain vintage will have owned a Puffa jacket during our formative years) to fleece and tweed, the gilet acts as an essential sporting underlayer, a useful counterbalance to the British weather and is, therefore, a crucial piece of kit.

+John Sugden of Campbells of Beauly says: “For me, there are two clear advantages of a gilet.
+First and foremost, from a tailoring perspective, because they have no sleeves the freedom of movement is so much better than a jacket or coat, making it easier to swing through.
+Sleeves simply restrict the movement, even if the jacket has an action back (pleats in the shoulder).
+Tweeds can also be worn nicely over a lightweight waterproof gilet, ensuring that a full tweed suit can be worn on a wet day if necessary”.

-Here is The Field’s pick of the best shooting gilets to wear this season.
+Here is The Field’s pick of the best shooting gilets to wear.

 Alan Paine, Aylsham Fleece Waistcoat

-Note: This article was originally published in 2017 and has been updated.